Attryy/Setting-up-your-Python-ML-system/README.md

 Note: this document was originally created to aid those beginning in machine learning.
 However its focus has shifted a bit so that it would perhaps be better named **_Setting up your Open-Source-Powered system for machine learning, video processing, scientific programming, signal processing, etc_**

 **Linux**
-These notes assume that the reader has or will install Ubuntu 18.04.
+These notes assume that the reader has installed or will install Ubuntu 18.04.
 My favorite variant, for both home and professional use, is Ubuntu-MATE which can be downloaded, either directly or via torrent, here:
 http://ubuntu-mate.org/download/

 **CUDA**